GataLila/CyberKittyPal/README.md

 # CyberKittyPal
-Discord Bot that allows you to get information about your friends and you games
+discord bot that allows you to get game data from you and your friends.